 In "The Friendship Contraction", Howard refuses to take Sheldon to the model train store, a hobby he acquired in "The Pulled Groin Extrapolation".

-iCarly: Despite the show's episodic plots relying on Status Quo Is God, combined by Nickelodeon airing them Out of Order, there are still a lot of elements within the show's universe that nod to episodes from early in the show's timeline: Spencer's sculptures often stick around on set, including the hammer that almost killed Carly staying lodged in the wall, the iCarly iWeb trophy in the studio, and Freddie's giant pie spycam from Season 1.
+Spencer's sculptures often stick around on the set, including the hammer that almost killed Carly (which is stilled lodged into the wall), the iCarly iWeb trophy in the studio, and Freddie's giant pie Spy Cam from Season 1.

 In "iMove Out", one of the cops who investigates the vandalism on the set says he hasn't forgotten "PEE ON CARL", an embarrassing moment from "iWant More Viewers".

-Caprica occasionally does this, oddly enough most often through musical notes, such as using the Adama family theme during Tamara's funeral.
-There's also, of course, the "by your command" line from Zoe-R at the end of the pilot, which is itself also a Mythology Gag for the old show.
+Caprica occasionally does this, oddly enough most often through Leitmotifs, such as using the Adama family theme during Tamara's funeral.
+There's also, of course, the "by your command" line from Zoe-R at the end of the pilot, which is itself also a Mythology Gag from the old show.

-In Buffy's Season 2 finale, Willow is going to attempt to restore Angelus's soul.
-Xander comes to Buffy knowing this, but he chooses to lie, telling Buffy that Willow said to "Kick his ass."
-Nothing is made of this until five years later, on a Season 7 episode, Buffy refers to the "Kick his ass" message in front of Willow and Xander.
-Willow indignantly denies the allegation, Xander glosses over the awkward moment, the subject is changed and nothing is said of it again.
+In the Season 2 finale, Willow is going to attempt to restore Angelus's soul.
+Xander comes to Buffy knowing this, but he chooses to lie, telling Buffy that Willow said to "kick his ass."
+Five years later, in Season 7, Buffy brings up the "kick his ass" message only for Willow to indignantly deny that she ever said it (and Xander to gloss over the awkward moment).

-In the Season 6 episode "Hell's Bells," when Willow talks to Xander, both decked out in a dress and tux, respectively, she remarks it's a good thing she realized she was gay because of their actions in formal wear, referencing Season 3's "Homecoming" and the resulting arc.
+In the Season 6 episode "Hell's Bells", Willow and Xander are dressed in formal wear, and Willow remarks how the last time that happened she realized she was gay, referencing Season 3's "Homecoming" and the resulting arc.

-The actress who played the object of Spike's affection when he was still a human came back to play a vengeance demon ... whom Spike recognized.
-Though they never confirm it, it's possible the human he knew became a monster, as he himself had.
+The actress who played the object of Spike's affection when he was still a human came back in a later episode to play a vengeance demon — whom Spike recognized.
+It's implied — but never confirmed — that this is the same character turned into a monster.

 The Season 8 comic-book continuation (outlined and written in part by Joss Whedon) goes as far as to reference events that happened in the final season of Angel.
 One of them retconned the fact that Buffy was dating a vampire called the Immortal.
-It was not her, it's one of her two decoys.
+It wasn't her, but one of her two decoys.
 Her being with the Immortal is Andrew's idea of a joke targeting Angel and Spike, a joke she is totally oblivious to.
-The other is less justified, as it involves Buffy making reference to something she never appeared to know on the series, though she could have learned it by Andrew in the meantime: Cordelia is dead.
+The other is less justified, as it involves Buffy referring to something she never appeared to know on the series, though she could have learned it by Andrew in the meantime: Cordelia is dead.

-In the same episode, Willow mentions the danger of love spells.
-Xander has a brief flashback to a season two episode in which all the girls in Sunnydale (save Cordelia) fell in love with him due to a love spell.
+In the Season 7 episode "Him", Willow mentions the danger of love spells.
+Xander has a brief flashback to a Season 2 episode in which all the girls in Sunnydale (save Cordelia) fall in love with him due to a love spell.

-In Season 3, there is "Lily" and her boyfriend attempting to buy lunch at a diner by dumping a bunch of change onto the table.
+In Season 3, "Lily" and her boyfriend attempt to buy lunch at a diner by dumping a bunch of change onto the table.
 David Arquette and Luke Perry did the exact same thing in the Buffy feature film.

 When the cops show up in Season 9, Buffy recalls her career aptitude test results recommending that she become a police officer.

-Again in Season 9 when Angel, Willow, and Faith go to visit Connor, and Faith provides some advice:
+In Season 9, Angel, Willow, and Faith go to visit Connor, and Faith provides some advice:

 In Season 9, it is revealed that Willow met Giles' aunts while she was training on his estate in Bath after the events of season 6.

-There was also the comment Illyria made about a world with nothing but shrimp, referencing similar comments by Anya on Buffy when discussing alternate realities.
+Illyria's comment about a world with nothing but shrimp is a reference to similar comments by Anya on Buffy when discussing alternate realities.

-Gunn is told by two different characters, in two different seasons, that there's no such thing as Leprechauns.
+Gunn is told by two different characters, in two different seasons, that there's no such thing as a leprechaun.

 The Cosby Show and its Spin-OffA Different World maintained close continuity ties even after Lisa Bonet left the latter program.
 Dwayne Wayne once visited the Huxtable home, and a former regular character from The Cosby Show, Charmaine Brown (played by Karen Malina White), showed up on A Different World as a new student at Hillman College.